olincollege/aim-trainer-plus/docs/index.md

 Owen Williams is from Long Island and loves to sail and take drives in his big orange truck.

-The three group members (shown below) spent their entire sophmore and junior years of highschool stuck in qurantine.
+The three friends (shown below) spent their entire sophmore and junior years of highschool stuck in qurantine.
 With nothing else to do they did what every other teenager at that age was doing: play video games all day.
 However there was one issue, they were all terrible players.
 Here is what they created to train, so that they could beat their friends at Call of Duty.

 ![IMG-5593](https://user-images.githubusercontent.com/123502998/236361637-aad01b92-50c1-411d-a450-f99887188a6d.jpg)